Vishaal44LM/MediUser-AI/README.md

-A simple yet powerful Health Assistant application
-The app helps users take better care of their health by managing medicines, schedules, and now also checking symptoms with AI.
+A simple yet powerful Health Assistant application ,The app helps users take better care of their health by managing medicines, schedules, and now also checking symptoms with AI.

 ✨ Features
 	•	🔑 User Accounts – Create accounts and log in securely